melanieganz/MoCoProject/README.md

 ### ImageQualityMetrics:
-Evaluating the match of image quality metrics with radiological assessment in a dataset with and without motion artifacts Abstract presented at ISMRM 2022
+Evaluating the match of image quality metrics with radiological assessment in a dataset with and without motion artifacts Abstract presented at ISMRM 2022.
+The data used in thsi work is shared here [OpenNeuro](https://openneuro.org/datasets/ds004332).

 ### MotionCorrectedClinicalMRProtocol:
 Evaluating the performance of markerless prospective motion correction and selective reacquisition in a clinical protocol for brain MRI
 Code for the work with a dataset of 22 healthy volunteers to validate the quality of preopsective motion correction techniques prior to the ongoing clinical study at Neurobiology Research Unit, Copenhagen University Hospital (Denmark).
-Fully anonymized data (BIDSified image data, raw data in ISMRM-RD format and motion tracking files) will be released asap.
+Fully anonymized data (BIDSified image data and motion tracking files) are available on [OpenNeuro](https://openneuro.org/datasets/ds004332).
+Raw data in ISMRM-RD format can be shared upon signing the Open Brain consent and upon request - please e-mail mganz@nru.dk.

 ### RealNoiseMRI challenge:
 MRI reconstruction challenge with realistic noise, first round associated with MICCAI 2021, second round asociated with MedNeurIPS
-You can read more about the challenge [here](https://realnoisemri.grand-challenge.org/)
+You can read more about the challenge [here](https://realnoisemri.grand-challenge.org/).
+Fully anonymized data (BIDSified image data and motion tracking files) are available on [OpenNeuro](https://openneuro.org/datasets/ds004332).
+Raw data in ISMRM-RD format can be shared upon signing teh Open Brain consent and upon request - please e-mail mganz@nru.dk.

 ### Kom med i scanneren - mobile phone app
 In order to see the freely availale code for the "Kom med i scanneren" - mobile phone app, please visit this [repo](https://github.com/melanieganz/Borneriget_MRI)